Sienci-Labs/gsender/README.md

 - Various rotary fixes
 - Fix for pass-through toolchanging in macros
 - Fix for spindle delay being added when the line already had a delay from the post-processor
-- Start-From-Line should now better starting G2/G3 commands and clear errors on grblHAL controller
+- Start-From-Line should now better handle starting G2/G3 commands and clear errors on grblHAL controller
 - Fix for toolchange wizard not resuming correctly on grblHAL controller
 - Verify job should behave more consistently like grbl controller on grblHAL firmware